fairwaves/um-docs/markdown/How to.markdown

 ### How Freeswitch connects to LCR

-Freeswitch talk to LCR throuh the SIP protocol
+Freeswitch talk to LCR through the SIP protocol

 path: *etc/lcr/interface.conf*